Last updated: January 28, 2025

 How much equity do you need for a HELOC?

-The equity you need for a home equity line of credit (HELOC) depends on the lender and the specific loan terms.
+The amount of equity you need for a home equity line of credit (HELOC) depends on the lender, the specific loan terms, and other factors.

-A HELOC loan allows borrowers to use their home equity as collateral, like a home equity loan.
-A HELOC works similarly to a credit card — once approved for the line of credit, you can borrow up to the amount available and use it for whatever purpose you deem necessary.
-People often use a HELOC if they need access to large amounts of money to make home improvements or to pay off debt.
+A HELOC allows borrowers to use their home equity as collateral, like a home equity loan.
+A HELOC works similarly to a credit card — once approved for the line of credit, you can borrow funds up to pre-determined limit and use them for whatever purpose you deem necessary.
+People may use a HELOC if they need access to cash to make home improvements, pay off debt, or cover unexpected expenses.

-But equity requirements are a bit more nuanced than a solid percentage as lenders also take other factors into account.
+Equity requirements for a HELOC are more nuanced than a solid percentage, with lenders taking many things into account.

 What to know about home equity for a HELOC

-- Although Discover Home Loans doesn’t offer HELOCs, you may be eligible to borrow between $35,000 to $300,000 with a home equity loan.
+• Although Discover Home Loans doesn’t offer HELOCs, you may be eligible to borrow between $35,000 and $300,000 with a home equity loan.

 What is home equity?

 Home equity is the difference between what your house is worth in the current market and how much you owe on your mortgage.
-Making mortgage payments and favorable market conditions can grow your equity.
+If your property increases in value, your equity may grow.
+Making mortgage payments may also increase equity by reducing the amount you owe.

-While some people use their home equity as a form of savings or emergency fund, many capitalize on this asset by taking out a HELOC or home equity loan.
+Some people capitalize on their equity by taking out a HELOC or home equity loan.

 How much equity do I need for a HELOC?

-However, every lender has different requirements, so it's always best to check with multiple lenders before applying for a loan.
+Every lender has different requirements, so it's always best to check with multiple lenders before applying for a HELOC.

-Home equity loans and HELOCs are both ways to borrow against the value of your home, but there are some critical differences between the two.
-With a home equity loan, you borrow a lump sum of money and make fixed monthly payments over a set period.
+HELOCs and home equity loans are both ways to borrow against the value of your home, but there are some critical differences between the two.
+With a home equity loan, you borrow a lump sum of money and usually make fixed monthly payments over a set period.

-HELOCs work differently — you're approved for a line of credit that you can draw on as needed, up to a specific limit.
-This means that you only pay interest on the amount of money you pull from your borrowable limit, and you have more flexibility in terms of when and how you make payments.
+HELOCs work differently — you're approved for a line of credit with a pre-determined limit that you can draw upon as needed during an initial draw period.
+You usually only pay interest on the amount of money you pull during your draw period, so you may have more flexibility in terms of when and how you make payments.

-Home equity loans typically have lower interest rates than other financing options such as personal loans or credit cards, making them a good choice for major expenses like home repairs or renovations.
-However, because they're secured by your home, defaulting on a home equity loan could result in foreclosure.
+Home equity loans typically have lower interest rates than new consumer loans.
+That may make them a good choice for major expenses like home repairs or renovations.

-How to qualify for a home equity loan or HELOC
+How to qualify for a HELOC or home equity loan

-Qualifying for a home equity loan or HELOC can seem daunting, but it doesn't have to be.
-By understanding the basics of how these loans work, knowing what you need to qualify, and having sufficient equity, you can start securing the funds you need for your next project.
+Qualifying for a HELOC or home equity loan doesn’t have to be challenging.
+By understanding the basics of how these loans work, knowing what you need to qualify, and having enough equity, you may be able to secure the funds you need.

 Credit score

-Your credit score plays a vital role in your eligibility for a home equity loan or HELOC.
-Generally, higher credit scores give you a better chance of getting approved.
+Your credit score may play a vital role in your eligibility for a HELOC or home equity loan.
+A higher credit score means you are more likely to get credit.

-A good credit score can also help lower the interest rate on any loan you take out.
-If your credit score isn't where it needs to be, start by checking your credit report for errors and making sure your payments are up to date.
+Generally, people with higher credit scores receive lower interest rates than people with lower credit scores.
+If your credit score isn't where it needs to be, start by checking your credit report and ensuring all your debt payments are up to date.

 Income

-Lenders want to make sure you can afford the payments associated with the loan, so they look at your total income and other sources such as investments, rental property income, and retirement funds.
+Lenders want to make sure you can afford loan payments, so they usually look at your income.
+This may include income from sources such as investments, rental property, and retirement funds.

 Debt-to-income (DTI) ratio

-If you're interested in a home equity loan or HELOC, remember to start by evaluating how much equity you have available.
-Continue by considering your credit score, income, DTI, and LTV to determine your qualifications.
+If you're interested in a HELOC or home equity loan, start by evaluating how much equity you have available.
+Then, consider your credit score, income, DTI, and LTV to determine your eligibility.
 Lastly, remember to check current rates before selecting a loan.

 Once you're ready, you can get started on your application!